air-gmv/air/README.md

 Add the air_repo/air to the PATH env variable.

+AIR configure requires python-mako, if not installed execute (in case of Debian)
+- sudo apt-get install python-mako

 Go to the folder air_repo/air”
 Run “configure” and set the following options (for SPARC LEON4 with FPU enable)